 A vocational school diploma gives job seekers an advantage, but a successfully completed externship is even more valuable.
 A reference from a fellow provider who has seen the applicant in action shines on a résumé.

-Polishing Soft Skills
+Polishing Soft Skills with an Externship

 Building strong interpersonal relationships with patients and colleagues requires soft skills that can’t be learned from a book.
 Medical assistants are expected to be the utmost professionals, but sometimes the rules aren’t clear.